Blood and Marrow Transplant Program

 The UC San Diego / Sharp Blood and Marrow Transplant Program is one of 16 charter members of the prestigious Blood and Marrow Transplant Clinical Trials Network (BMT CTN) of the National Institutes of Health (NIH).
 With about 20 transplant center members, this is the premier BMT clinical trials group in the world.
 The majority of BMT procedures performed in the U.S. are by centers who are members of BMT CTN.

 Our program is also accredited by or a member of the following organizations:

-In addition, Moores Cancer Center is one of only 41 National Cancer Institute-designated comprehensive cancer centers in the U.S.
+In addition, we are one of only 45 National Cancer Institute-designated comprehensive cancer centers in the U.S.

 See more information about blood and marrow transplants through our program: